How to Invest Small Amounts of Money – 10 Easy Ways

 10. Precious Metals

 Precious metals like gold and silver are popular stock market alternatives.
-Buying gold coins is one option but can require investing a few thousand dollars at one time.
+Buying gold coins is one option, but it can require investing a few thousand dollars at one time.
+Physical silver is more affordable than gold, but can still require investing over $100 at once.

 It’s also possible to invest small amounts of money into “vault gold” with Vaulted.
 Once your balance is high enough to buy a 1 oz. bar, you can request delivery or keep it in the vault.